Decree 110/2024: An Analysis of Its Impact on the Cuban Population Beyond Economic Actors

 Conclusion: A decree that affects everyone

-Ultimately, this decree not only addresses an energy crisis but also redefines the living conditions of all Cubans, highlighting the limitations of the electrical system and the deep connections between the economy and society.
+Ultimately, this decree not only addresses an energy crisis but also redefines the living conditions of all Cubans, highlighting the limitations of the electrical system and the deep interconnections between the economy and society.

 COMMENT